Meet your Canine Coach

 G’day, I’m Cam.

-I’ve had a life-time connection with dogs.
-My first love in life was a white Staffy named Pirate Pete.
-Growing up on the family boarding kennel, I’ve interacted with countless dogs.
-This shaped my character, and although I was distracted for a while with a career in finance, dogs have always been an important part of my life.
+My love for dogs began with my first companion (and first love in life), a white Staffy named Pirate Pete.
+Growing up on the family boarding kennel, I formed deep connections with countless dogs, shaping my character and fuelling my lifelong passion for them.
+Despite a detour into a career in finance, dogs have always held a special place in my heart.

-During Covid lockdowns in Melbourne, my wife and I adopted a Staffy puppy named Beau.
-This was a challenge, as we lived in a unit (without a yard!) and he didn’t get the usual development opportunities.
+During the Covid lockdowns in Melbourne, my wife and I adopted a Staffy puppy named Beau.
+Living in a unit without a yard presented challenges, and Beau didn’t get the usual development opportunities.
+This experience ignited my desire to help dogs with behavioural issues.

-I have now worked with thousands of dogs of all breeds, shapes, sizes and temperaments.
-I’ve also been lucky enough to establish a network with amazing people in Australia, including dog trainers, behaviour experts and Vets.
+I have now worked with thousands of dogs of all breeds, shapes, sizes, and temperaments.
+Along the way, I’ve built a network of incredible people in Australia, including dog trainers, behaviour experts, and vets, who share my commitment to improving dogs' lives.

-I started Act of Dog to help people understand their dogs, so we can give our best mates their best chance at a healthy and fulfilled life.
-I now have a passion for and specialise in fear and aggression cases, as this is where many dogs are misunderstood and with management and behaviour modification can often be helped.
+I founded Act of Dog to help people truly understand their dogs, giving our best mates the best chance at a healthy and fulfilled life.
+I specialise in fear and aggression cases, as these dogs are often misunderstood.
+With the right management and behaviour modification, they can be helped immensely.

-My wife and I now live with Beau the Staffordshire bull terrier, Mike the American Staffy cross Rottweiler and Mookie the Staffy cross Labrador, as well as our three cats (thankfully in a house now with a yard, as it would be rather crowded!)
+My wife and I now live with Beau, the Staffordshire Bull Terrier; Mike, the American Staffy cross Rottweiler; and Mookie, the Staffy cross Labrador, as well as our three cats.
+Thankfully, we now have a house with a yard, making it the perfect home for our furry family.

 Magic Mike

-Mike integrated to the family quickly and now lives with Beau the male Staffy, three cats and the odd foster that visits the Act of Dog HQ.
+I quickly became part of the family, living with Beau the Staffy, three cats, and the occasional foster dog at Act of Dog HQ.